Read-Lab-Confederation/nyc-subway-anthrax-study/_sections/results-anthracis.md

 ## pXO1 Results
 For each sample we calculated the summary statistics of coverage across the complete pXO1 plasmid (Table 2).
-NYC sample SRR174708 had the best average coverage (2x), but each of the NYC samples had a median coverage of 0x.
+NYC sample SRR174708 has the best average coverage (2x), but each of the NYC samples have a median coverage of 0x.
 These results are nearly the opposite of the *B. anthracis* control.
 Even at an estimated coverage of 0.25x, the mean coverage of pXO1 is 1.23x (median 1x).
 The mean coverage only improves as the estimated coverage of *B. anthracis* reads increases.
 The *B. cereus* control includes low levels of pXO1 overage.